A Thief of Time

 A Thief of Time is a crime novel by American writer Tony Hillerman, the eighth in the Joe Leaphorn/Jim Chee Navajo Tribal Police series, first published in 1988.

 It was adapted for television in 2004 as the second film from a Hillerman book.
 It was part of the PBS Mystery! series.

 The story explores human ambition through the lure of the thousand-year-old Anasazi ruins, a missing anthropologist, a stolen backhoe, and people who steal ancient pots from reservation land.
 Chee is pulled into the case while tracking a stolen backhoe.
 Leaphorn, now a widower, follows the trail of ancient pots bought and sold.

-This novel won the Macavity Award for Best Novel in 1989 and was nominated for two others: The Edgar Award and the Anthony Award. (citations are in following body of article.)
+This novel won the Macavity Award for Best Novel in 1989 and was nominated for two others: The Edgar Award and the Anthony Award.

 Plot summary

-Joe Leaphorn, a Navajo Tribal Police officer, is on leave and grieving following the death of his wife, who died in brain surgery to remove cancer.
-He intends to quit the police force.
-BLM agent Thatcher takes him along on a call to talk with a woman accused of stealing Anasazi relics from protected land.
-Her friends at Chaco National Park reported her as a missing person, and think the officers are there to look for her, finally.
+Joe Leaphorn, a Navajo Tribal Police officer, is on leave and grieving his wife, who died during brain surgery.
+He intends to quit the police force when BLM agent Thatcher takes him along on a call to talk with Dr. Eleanor Friedman-Bernal, who has been accused of stealing Anasazi relics from protected land... only she isn't there.
+Her friends at Chaco National Park reported her as a missing person, and think the officers are finally there to look for her.

 Dr. Eleanor Friedman-Bernal is an anthropologist interested in ceramics.
-She thinks she is close to a major new finding, identifying an individual pot maker by the art on the pots.
-Leaphorn thinks the anonymous call reporting Dr Friedman-Bernal, and her disappearance after a planned weekend, away will be connected.
+Before she went missing, she was close to a major new discovery: identifying an individual pot maker by the art on the pots.
+Leaphorn suspects the anonymous call reporting Dr Friedman-Bernal and her disappearance after a planned weekend away are connected.

 After a piece of digging equipment is stolen from the tribal motor pool, Chee traces the thieves.
 One is known to Slick Nakai, the preacher.
 Leaphorn and Chee separately show up at Nakai's next revival meeting.
 Leaphorn learns that Nakai sold pots to Eleanor, while Chee learns about the backhoe thief.
 Leaphorn notices the same Navajo man helping at the revival that he saw working with Maxie Davis at Chaco.

 Chee seeks the backhoe, finding it with a trailer at the bottom of a canyon.
 There he finds two dead men in the moonlight: Joe B. Nails in the truck cab, and Jimmy Etcitty on the ground.

 Leaphorn visits Maxie Davis and Randall Elliot to gain more information about Eleanor.
-When she left, she took her camping gear and she was likely out checking her latest discoveries.
+When she left, she took her camping gear and was likely heading out to check on her latest discoveries.
 Leaphorn meets Chee at the murder site, where they connect on their two reasons to be there: the missing anthropologist and the missing motor pool equipment.

 They find no good tracks of the murderer, but Chee counts the bags.
 Three were removed from the box, yet only two are filled with pots and pieces.
 The third bag turns up in Elliot's kitchen trash, filled with Anasazi bones, tagged for one of two important sites.
 They focus their work on finding the anthropologist.